Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Scalar examples of generalized standard triples

 \subsection{The Bernstein basis}

-The set of polynomials $\{B_{k}^{\ell}(z)\}_{k=0}^{\ell}$ is a set of $\ell+1$ polynomials each of exact degree $\ell$ that forms a basis for polynomials of degree at most $\ell$.
-They have many applications, for example in Computer Aided Geometric Design (CAGD), and many important properties including that of optimal condition number over all bases positive on $\left[0, 1\right]$.
-They do not satisfy a simple three term recurrence relation of the form discussed in section \ref{recur-subsec}.
-See \cite{farouki1987numerical}, \cite{farouki1996optimal}, and \cite{farouki2012bernstein} for more details of Bernstein bases.
+The set of polynomials $\{B_{k}^{\ell}(z)\}_{k=0}^{\ell} = \binom{\ell}{k}z^k(1-z)^{\ell-k}$ is a set of $\ell+1$ polynomials each of exact degree $\ell$ that together forms a basis for polynomials of grade~$\ell$.
+Bernstein polynomimals have many applications, for example in Computer Aided Geometric Design (CAGD), and many important properties including that of optimal condition number over all bases positive on $\left[0, 1\right]$.
+They do not satisfy a simple three term recurrence relation of the form discussed in Section~\ref{recur-subsec}, although they satisfy an interesting and useful ``degree-elevation'' recurrence, namely

+which specifically demonstrates that a sum of Bernstein polynomials of degree~$n$ might actually have degree strictly less than~$n$.
+See~\cite{farouki2012bernstein},~\cite{farouki1996optimal}, and~\cite{farouki1987numerical} for more details of Bernstein bases.